 The Organization determines if an arrangement is a lease or contains a lease at inception of a contract.
 A contract is determined to be or contain a lease if the contract conveys the right to control the use of identified property, plant, or equipment (an identified asset) in exchange for consideration.
 The Organization determines these assets are leases because the Organization has the right to obtain substantially all of the economic benefit from and the right to direct the use of the identified asset.
-Assets in which the supplier or lessor has the practical ability and right to substitute alternative assets for the identified asset and would benefit economically from the exercise of its right to substitute the asset are not considered to be or contain a lease because the Organization determines it does not have the right to control and direct the use of the identified asset.
+Assets in which the supplier or lessor has the practical ability and right to substitute alternative assets for the identified asset are not considered to be or contain a lease because the Organization determines it does not have the right to control and direct the use of the identified asset.
 The Organization 's lease agreements do not contain any material residual value guarantees or material restrictive covenants.